JGHood/family-tree/README.md

 A relatively simple React app to display a family tree

-Uses a customized version of https://www.npmjs.com/package/family-chart, which build on d3 for rendering
+Uses a customized version of https://www.npmjs.com/package/family-chart, which builds on d3 for rendering

 TODOs:
 - Personalized pages for each tree member